VirtusLab/scala-cli/website/docs/guides/internals.md

 ### `.scala-build` directory

-In the directory where you run your `scala-cli` commands, Scala CLI creates a subdirectory named `.scala-build`, where it writes:
+In the directory where you run your Scala CLI commands, Scala CLI creates a subdirectory named `.scala-build`, where it writes:
 - [Bloop project files](#bloop)
 - [generated sources](#preprocessing)
 - byte code and TASTy files that result from compiling the user sources